sermon: Grace, Faith, and Love

 Jesus just quietly operated and did the job that God gave to Him.

-Now at the end of this sermon it may seem like somewhat of a deviation, but it is not.
+At the end of this sermon it may seem like somewhat of a deviation, but it is not.
 It fits into this.
 I just want to go through very quickly why we are keeping Pentecost on this day, the 15th, rather than on the 8th.
 They are wrong, and I think it points to a weakness that exists within the church of God today.
 I think that some of this weakness is a result of the very problems we had when the Worldwide Church of God was blown apart by God and that continues to this day.
 It has not been repaired yet, and what we are seeing with these groups competing with one another are the continuing affects of that very same weakness.

 Exodus 23:16 And the feast of harvest, the firstfruits of your labors, which you have sown in the field: